-As co-founder of Social Bite, Josh Littlejohn has driven much of the work that was talked about, and as Social Bite launches a new programme of work, he talked through the next steps in the journey to eradicating homelessness in Scotland.
+As co-founder of Social Bite, Josh Littlejohn talked through the next steps of his organisations’ journey to eradicate homelessness in Scotland.

-“Housing First” means turning the homelessness system on its head.
-Rather than making extremely vulnerable people, often with complex needs, sleep rough or in hostels or B&B’s, it aim s to give people a secure place to call home right from the start and then fully support them to sustain their tenancy and integrate into society.
+The “Housing First” approach means turning the homelessness system on its head.
+Rather than making extremely vulnerable people, often with complex needs, sleep rough or in hostels or B&Bs, it aims to give people a secure place to call home right from the start and then fully support them to sustain their tenancy and integrate into society.

-Social Bite’s intention was to start placing people that are currently sleeping rough and in hostels and other temporary accommodation into this mainstream housing from April 2018.
-They would help develop and support the delivery of significant “wrap-around” support with other homelessness charities, so that these vulnerable individuals are fully supported in their new tenancies.
+Social Bite’s intention is to start placing people that are currently sleeping rough and in hostels and other temporary accommodation into this mainstream housing from April 2018.
+They would help develop and support the delivery of significant “wraparound” support with other homelessness charities, so that these vulnerable individuals are fully supported in their new tenancies.
 Support could range from help with addiction, mental health, counselling, money management, cooking lessons and social activities.

-Josh outlined their plan to collect evidence on the outcomes of the program, particularly linked to tenancy sustainment, positive mental health improvements, and cost savings to local authorities, as well as the cost savings for police, criminal justice and health budgets.
+Josh outlined the plan to collect evidence on the outcomes of the programme, particularly linked to tenancy sustainment, positive mental health improvements, and cost savings to local authorities, as well as the cost savings for police, criminal justice and health budgets.

-In line with this, Social Bite was also seeking to work with the Scottish Government and local authorities to try to ensure that funding for this “wrap around” support is ultimately mainstreamed, based on demonstration of successful outcomes.
-It is understood that a key recommendation of the action group will be that the strategy of Housing First and Rapid Re-Housing becomes our default structural response in Scotland to homelessness.
+In line with this, Social Bite was also seeking to work with the Scottish Government and local authorities to try to ensure that funding for this “wraparound” support is ultimately mainstreamed, based on demonstration of successful outcomes.